 It’s tragic, isn’t it?

-Recently in a Humans of New York Post, a young woman said she loved her parents but had to lie to them a lot because they were conservative Christians.
-What a shame.
+Recently, in a Humans of New York Post, a young woman said she loved her parents but had to lie to them a lot because they were conservative Christians.
 She believes their beliefs prevent honest communication.